felixjones/xiSocketLib/README.md

 UDP Listen Example

-	char destination[800]; // Where the received bytes go const int maxLength = 800; // How many bytes we can accept xiSocket::addressInfo_s sender; // Info to store who sent the bytes
+	char receivedBytes[800]; // Where the received bytes go const int maxLength = 800; // How many bytes we can accept xiSocket::addressInfo_s sender; // Info to store who sent the bytes

-	const int receivedBytes = udpSocket->ReadIntoBuffer( &destination[0], maxLength, &sender );
+	const int receivedLen = udpSocket->ReadIntoBuffer( &receivedBytes[0], maxLength, &sender );
 	if ( receivedBytes > 0 ) {
-		// destination contains what we received
+		// receivedBytes contains what we received
-		// receivedBytes tells us how many bytes we have
+		// receivedLen tells us how many bytes we have
 		// sender now contains info on who sent the packet
 	}